bullhorn/invenias-api-docs/source/index.html.md

 An application programming interface (API) is a set of routines, protocols, and tools for building software applications.

 ### What is the rate limit of the API?
-We use a fixed-window rate-limiting strategy, up to `3000` API calls can be made at any interval within a 5-minute window.
+We use a fixed-window rate limiting strategy you can make up to `3000` api calls at any interval within a 5 minute window.
 For more information on rate limits please see [here](https://bullhorn.github.io/invenias-api-docs/#rate-limiting).

 ### Will, you make changes to your API that will leave my integration unusable?
 Whenever we make a change to the API we try to do so in an additive way that won't break existing integrations.
 However, occasionally things can change in a way that isn't backward compatible.
 In this event, communication will be provided.

 ### Can you help us with the coding?
-REST is an industry standard that is not dependant on any programming language or technology apart from HTTP.
-Our support team may not be able to help you with your coding problems as they are not aware of all the possible ways to implement a web service client and have limited knowledge about your platform architecture or technology stack.
-Therefore, Invenias may not be able to guarantee and support your code.
+REST is an industry standard that is not dependent on any programming language or technology apart from HTTP.
+Our support team may not help you with your coding problems as they are not aware of all the ways to implement a web service client and have limited knowledge about your platform architecture or technology stack.
+Therefore, Invenias may not guarantee and support your code.

 ### How do I filter lists?
 Yes, it's possible to leverage both comparison and logical operators to filter lists.
 You can find more information [here](https://bullhorn.github.io/invenias-api-docs/#using-lists).